 You are not done once the content is written.
 No matter how strong the content is, it is just as important when engaging in content marketing for small business that you promote it in the right places.
 Otherwise, no one will find it.
 This might include some combination of social media promotion, featured posts, PPC campaigns, SEO and keyword optimization.
 More advanced content marketing campaigns use internal linking as one tool in order to drive ranking to “pillar” pieces that target the highest value keyword terms.

 Once the content is posted and promoted, your job continues.
-It is essential to any online marketing campaign that you continue to monitor it using different metrics, such as conversation rates, traffic, bounce rates and more.
+It is essential to any online marketing campaign that you continue to monitor it using different metrics, such as conversation rates, traffic, bounce rates, keyword rankings and more.
 This will tell you what works–and what does not.
-Then, you can tweak your program so that it continues to improve and help you to meet your goals.
+Then, you can tweak your small business content marketing program so that it continues to improve and helps you to meet your goals.

-When developing your content for your small business, it is important to remember that there are some key elements involved in a strong content marketing campaign.
-This is more than just well-written, interesting content every once in a while.
+When developing your content marketing strategy for your small business, it is important to remember that there are some key elements involved in a strong content marketing campaign.
+Content marketing for business is more than just creating well-written, interesting content every once in a while.
 It also includes:

 - Ideal timing and frequency